galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 # Introduction
 {:.no_toc}

 The eCLIP data provided here is a subset of the eCLIP data of RBFOX2 from a study published by *Nostrand et al.* (2016, http://dx.doi.org/10.1038/nmeth.3810).
 The dataset contains the first biological replicate of RBFOX2 CLIP-seq and the input control experiment (fastq files).
-The data was changed and downsampled to reduce data processing time, thus the datasets does not correspond to the original data pulled from *Nostrand et al.* (2016, http://dx.doi.org/10.1038/nmeth.3810).
+The data was changed and downsampled to reduce data processing time, consequently the data does not correspond to the original source pulled from *Nostrand et al.* (2016, http://dx.doi.org/10.1038/nmeth.3810).
 Also included is a text file (.txt) encompassing the chromosome sizes of hg19 obtained from UCSC (http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/hg19.chrom.sizes) and a genome annotation (.gtf) file taken from Ensembl (http://ftp.ensemblorg.ebi.ac.uk/pub/release-74/gtf/homo_sapiens/).

 **Table 1**: Metadata for CLIP-seq experiments in this tutorial.
 PE: paired-end.